eccenca/DataspaceConnector/CONNECTING_TO_A_BROKER.md

-# How to connect to a broker
+# Handling an IDS Broker Connection

 In this page we breake down the International Data Space (IDS) infrastructure and modus operandi.
 This document is structured as follows.